Sam6422/ML_Prediction_Task/README.md

-## This project is a sample Image Identification ML prediction project using a web interface where the user uploads an image and a classifier model then predicts the objects.
+## This project is a sample Image Identification ML prediction project using a web interface where the user uploads an image and a classifier model then predicts the object in the image.